 Full-time employees are entitled to 5.6 weeks' paid annual leave per year, while part timers receive pro-rata entitlement.

-The National Minimum Wage for workers aged 21 or more is £6.19 per hour (from 1 October 2012).
-The development rate (for 18 to 21-year-olds) is £4.98 per hour and the rate for 16 to 17-year-olds is £3.68 per hour.
-Apprentices aged under 19 and those in the first year of their apprenticeship are entitled to £2.65 per hour.
+The National Minimum Wage for workers aged 21 to 25 is £6.95 per hour from 1 October 2016 (previously £6.70).
+The development rate (for 18 to 21-year-olds) is £5.55 per hour (previously £5.30) and the rate for 16 to 17-year-olds is £4.00 per hour (previously £3.87).
+Apprentices aged under 19 and those in the first year of their apprenticeship are entitled to £3.40 per hour (previously £3.30).
 Apprentices aged over 19 and those who have completed more than one year of their apprenticeship are entitled to receive the full rate of National Minimum wage applicable to their age.

 Fixed-term employees have the right to the same pay as comparable permanent staff.
 Part-time workers are entitled to pro-rata pay and holiday.